chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-10-25-select-an-element-which-doesnt-descend-from-another-in-css/index.md

 {% callout "TL;DR", "", { mode: "block" } %}
 **Situation:** we want to select all links that aren’t inside an `.archived` element.

-**Don't do this:** `:not(.archived) a`
+**Don’t do this:** `:not(.archived) a`

 **Instead, do:** `a:not(.archived *)`
 {% endcallout %}

 I ran into this issue the other day and was talking with my coworker Joel about this.
 He reminded me of a neat trick that can come in handy when you’re working with some HTML you don’t control (in our case, a library that loves wrappin’ in `<div>`s!).
-Since I am likely to forget, I am blogging for myself, and maybe you'll get something out of it too, dear reader!
+Since I am likely to forget, I am blogging for myself, and maybe you’ll get something out of it too, dear reader!

 If we want to select a link (`<a>` element) that is not a direct descendant of an element with the class `.archived`, our first instinct might be to do `:not(.archived) > a`.
-If our DOM looks like this, we'll be able to easily distinguish between archived and non-archived blocks:
+If our DOM looks like this, we’ll be able to easily distinguish between archived and non-archived blocks:

 ```html
 <article class="archived">